wallix/PEPS/README.md

 Please read more [about PEPS](http://github.com/MLstate/PEPS/wiki/About) and its [roadmap](http://github.com/MLstate/PEPS/wiki/Roadmap).
 We also have a [FAQ](http://github.com/MLstate/PEPS/wiki/FAQ).

-PEPS source code will be available from a [separate repository](https://github.com/MLstate/PEPS-source) under the Affero GPL License.
+PEPS source is available from a [separate repository](https://github.com/MLstate/PEPS-source) under the Affero GPL License.

 # Installation guide